 As this dynamic continues, it is likely that active alcoholics will never leave the relationship, but they’ll also never truly be there.
 Moreover, if given the choice, they’ll never let you go.
 Hence, the saying, “Alcoholics don’t have relationships; they take hostages.”

-Because any active addict uses substances to numb, escape or avoid pain, they are typically void of any emotional cues.
+Because addicted people use substances to numb, escape, or avoid pain, they are typically void of any emotional cues.
 More to the point, they avoid situations or conversations (intimate ones) that might trigger unwanted emotional responses.

 Additionally, because active addiction is a disconnection from self and therefore they are not in touch with their own emotional or spiritual needs, they cannot connect to those needs in others.

 In other words, where love is an easy enough word to say, it requires a movement away from ego and fear to truly offer and fully accept.
-Active alcoholics are in a constant state of ego and fear; the bricks and mortar that make a very substantial wall which impedes emotional availability.
+People who are actively addicted are in a constant state of ego and fear; the bricks and mortar make a very substantial wall that impedes emotional availability.

-4. They seem to love the bottle more.
+4. People with substance use disorder seem to love the bottle more.

 We all know, alcoholics don’t truly love the bottle.
 Again, it’s more like a codependent relationship with the bottle in which they cannot leave but it kills them to stay.

-Active alcoholics are self-centered and egotistical to the point of being easily labeled narcissistic.
-Even though there is no real love for themselves, they do demand all the attention via victimization, manipulation and dramatic antics.
-Therefore the world must revolve around them.
+Active alcoholics are self-centered to the point of being easily labeled narcissistic.
+Even though there is no real love for themselves, they often demand all the attention via victimization, manipulation, and dramatic antics.
+Thus, the world must revolve around them.

 Additionally, they are impulsive and want instant gratification.
 As such, they don't play the tape the whole way through, which is another way of saying that they don't think about the consequences of their actions and how they will impact others or the future.

 Learning how to love again or for the first time takes work, and it takes more than merely getting sober.
-Personal growth, healing and spiritual reconnection are all a necessary part of the process.
+Personal growth, healing, and spiritual reconnection are all necessary parts of the process.
 They are expressions of love in action toward self, and the journey forward is about learning to love you.